ashishkpathak-connect/certificate-controller/README.md

 - If its a match do nothing.

 #### Updating SecretRefName
-> Note: This would lead to Recreation of secret with the new name as specified by .spec.secretRef.name.
+> Note: This would lead to Recreation of secret with the new name as specified by .spec.secretRef.name i.e., old secret is removed and new is created.
+This helps in achieving memory efficiency.
 Also finalizer is updated.
 - When an existing certificates custom resource(kind: Certificate) .spec.secretRef.name is updated, it is detected by the controller.
 - The controller checks if the secret specified by .spec.secretRef.name of certificates exist. if not present does the below.
 - Checks if the old secret specified by .status.secretName is present in the cluster.
 If so, attempts to delete it.
 If unable to delete or not present, then it just proceeds to below.